-(1) The department shall pay up to the actual acquisition costs for oral medications incident to an office visit as billed by the provider.
+(1) The department shall pay the actual acquisition costs for oral medications incident to an office visit as billed by the provider.

-(2) The department shall pay for injectables, legend drugs and legend devices administered by the provider based on a fee schedule determined by the department.
+(2) The department shall pay for legend drugs and legend devices administered by the provider based on a fee schedule determined by the department.

-(3) The department shall not pay for drugs provided free of charge.
+(3) No payment shall be made for drugs provided free of charge.